-- 4.6 The BSMath programme is evaluated annually and the guidelines for the preparation of internal self-evaluation reports and improvement plans for each programme are outlined in the Quality Manual.
-The cycle for the annual evaluation is explained in the Programme Quality Assurance policy and comprises assessment of achievement level of the PEOs, PILOs and CILOs.
+- 4.6 The BSSOR programme is evaluated annually and the guidelines for the preparation of internal self-evaluation reports and improvement plans for each programme are outlined in the Quality Manual.
+The cycle for annual evaluations is explained in the Programme Quality Assurance policy and comprise assessment of the PEOs, ILOs and CILOs.
 During interview sessions, the Panel learnt that faculty members are required to prepare annual course reports, which include an analysis of students' achievement and grades with reference to the CILOs.
 These reports are submitted through departmental committees and discussed at the Department Council.
-The Panel also heard several examples of improvements made in light of these evaluations, including the removal of or introduction of a new course.
-Moreover, examples of internal programme evaluation and implementation of recommendations are stipulated in the QAAC minutes.
+During staff interviews, the Panel heard several examples of improvements made in light of these evaluations, including the removal of or introduction of new courses.
+Moreover, examples of internal programme evaluation and implementation of recommendations are illustrated in the QAAC minutes.
 The Department is also required to submit an internal self-evaluation report, along with an improvement plan to the QAAC, which, in turn, submits a summary report for all academic programmes to the University Council.
-The Panel was provided with the Self-evaluation and Improvement Plan document of the BSMath programme, for the academic year 2015-2016, and acknowledges that it provides further evidence of quality improvement.
-The Panel appreciates the appropriate arrangements for annual internal programme evaluation that inform programme improvements. - 4.7 The periodic external reviews of programmes are stipulated in the Programme Quality Assurance and Enhancement policy of UoB.
-The policy requires that academic programmes are reviewed every five years via a process that incorporates both internal and external feedback, as well as mechanisms for implementing improvement recommendations.
-Nonetheless, the Panel notes that although a major review of the BSMath programme was carried out by the QAAC in 2012, this review was internal mainly and no external review of the programme has been carried out, which was confirmed during the site visit.
-The Panel recommends that the College should conduct a periodic review of the BSMath programme that incorporates both internal and external feedback, in line with UoB's stated policy. - 4.8 The Panel notes that survey forms are available for employers, faculty, graduating students and alumni.
+The Panel was provided with a copy of the Self-evaluation and Improvement Plan document for the BSSOR programme, and acknowledges that it provides further evidence of quality improvement.
+The Panel appreciates the appropriate arrangements for annual internal programme evaluation that inform programme improvements. - 4.7 The periodic external reviews of programmes are stipulated in the Programme Quality Assurance and Enhancement policy.
+The policy required that academic programmes are reviewed every five years via a process that incorporates both internal and external feedback, as well as mechanisms for implementing improvement recommendations.
+Nonetheless, the Panel notes that although a major review of the BSSOR programme was carried out by the QAAC in 2012, this review was internal mainly and no external review of the programme has been carried out, which was confirmed during the site visit.
+The Panel recommends that the College should conduct a periodic review of the BSSOR programme that incorporates both internal and external feedback, in line with UoB's stated policy. - 4.8 UoB has survey forms that are used to seek feedback from employers, faculty, graduating students and alumni.
 All these surveys are periodically collected and analysed in order to be aligned with the Programme Quality Assurance and Enhancement policy.
-The Panel notes that the results from these surveys, covering 2009 to 2015, are statistically analysed and considered by academic staff, the department's Chairperson, and the
+The Panel notes that the results from these surveys, covering 2009 to 2015 are statistically analysed and considered by the academic staff, department's Chairperson, and Dean.

-Dean.
 The Chairperson has the key responsibility for ensuring that the survey results are included in the department's action plan during the review process and that improvement actions are implemented.
-Despite the small number of participants, there are examples of improvements made in light of these surveys such as addressing course advising concerns.
-The Panel appreciates that the structured comments collected from stakeholders' surveys are analysed and that outcomes are used to inform mechanisms for programme improvement and recommends that the College should strengthen the mechanisms used for collecting feedback from alumni and employers.
+Despite the small number of participates, there are examples of improvements made in light of these surveys such as addressing course advising concerns.
+The Panel appreciates that the structured comments collected from stakeholders' surveys are analysed and that outcomes are used to inform programme improvement and recommends that the College should strengthen the mechanisms used for collecting feedback from alumni and employers.